On noncommutative extensions of linear logic

 \section{Abstract}

-In the seminal work \cite{Retore} Retor\'e introduced {\it Pomset logic}, an extension of linear logic with a self-dual noncommutative connective.
-Pomset logic is defined by means of proof-nets, rather than a sequent calculus.
-Later a deep inference system BV \cite{Guglielmi} was developed with an eye to capturing Pmset logic, but equivalence of system has not been proven up to now.
+\emph{Pomset logic} introduced by Retor\'e is an extension of linear logic with a self-dual noncommutative connective.
+The logic is defined by means of proof-nets, rather than a sequent calculus.
+Later a deep inference system BV was developed with an eye to capturing Pomset logic, but equivalence of system has not been proven up to now.
 As for a sequent calculus formulation, it has not been known for either of these logics, and there are convincing arguments that such a sequent calculus in the usual sense simply does not exist for them.

 In an on-going work on semantics we discovered a system similar to Pomset logic, where a noncommutative connective is no longer self-dual.
 Pomset logic appears as a degeneration, when the class of models is restricted.